-Since 2022, I am leading a "Helmholtz Young Investigator Group" at the Karlsruhe Institute of Technology (KIT), named Data-driven analysis of complex systems (DRACOS), where we aim to understand complex (energy) systems from a data-driven point, mainly via interpretable machine learning and explainable AI.
+I am an Assistant Professor (with tenure track) at the Karlsruhe Institute of Technology (KIT) Department of Informatics.
+Since 2022, I am also leading a "Helmholtz Young Investigator Group" named Data-driven analysis of complex systems (DRACOS), where we aim to understand complex (energy) systems from a data-driven point, mainly via interpretable machine learning and explainable AI.

 I started my academic career as a physicist who was more interested in computers than in lab experiments.
 I wanted to learn about the fundamental rules that govern the world and the universe.